 Canadian Relevance

 Radiation necrosis is a known complication of radiotherapy.
-While hyperbaric oxygen therapy is recognized by Health Canada for certain radiation injuries, this specific combination therapy for brain radiation necrosis is not a standard recognized indication.
+While hyperbaric oxygen therapy is recognised by Health Canada for certain radiation injuries, this specific combination therapy for brain radiation necrosis is not a standard recognised indication.

 Study Limitations